AshishManjhi-IBM/AI_Executive_Assistant/README.md

 ## 🙏 Acknowledgments

+- **IBM Bob** - IBM's AI coding assistant that powered the development of this project
+- **IBM watsonx** - For enterprise AI capabilities and trustworthy AI principles
 - **LangChain** team for the excellent LLM framework
 - **LangGraph** for powerful agent orchestration
 - **Ollama** for making local LLMs accessible
 - **Streamlit** for the intuitive UI framework
 - **ChromaDB** for efficient vector storage
 - **OpenAI**, **Anthropic**, **Hugging Face** for LLM APIs
+- **Google Cloud Platform** for Gmail and Calendar API integration

 ## 📊 Project Stats